dxw/contracts/agreements/govpress.md

         us in writing as soon as is reasonably practical.

+14. ### Intellectual property in GovPress

+    1. Francis - can you do this bit?
+In a nutshell: everything that is part of GovPress is ours (unless it's someone else's) and in any case, it's none of the client's business.
+Any time we spend doing anything for them that's not on their site's source code is ours.
+TODO

-11. ### Intellectual property
+15. ### Intellectual property in your site

-    1. When creating the Product, dxw may reuse intellectual property which was originally created during other Projects ("Reused Materials").
-    2. Work originally created for you may become Reused Materials in other Products dxw creates.
-    3. You do not become the owner of any Reused Materials.
-    4. If Reused Materials form part of your Product, you are granted a perpetual, irrevocable, non-exclusive, royalty-free licence for the materials' use exclusively in your Product.
-    5. If any materials dxw creates for you become Reused Materials, you grant us a perpetual, irrevocable, non-exclusive, royalty-free licence for the materials' use in any Product created by dxw.
-    6.  dxw may use third party materials in your Product.
-In such cases we will ensure that the materials are appropriately licenced.
-    7. In the course of the Project, dxw may create materials that are incidental to the Product.
-We create them to help us create the Product, but they do not form a part of it.
-Intellectual property in those materials is retained by us.
-    8.  dxw may place links or representative screenshots of the materials we create for our clients along with their names or logos on a dxw website or within other promotional material.
-To the extent that these materials are owned by you, you agree to grant us a perpetual, irrevocable, non-exclusive, royalty-free licence that authorises this use.
-    9. Subject to these terms, intellectual property in the materials dxw creates for the you is owned by you and all other rights reside with you.
-    10. With the exception of third party materials, dxw is not able to enumerate the intellectual property your Product contains, or to state which parts are owned by you and which are used under licence.
+    1. Francis - ditto - had a go at this and got myself into a mess.
+This should be the same as the IP section in the agency contract, except that we shouldn't get a licence back on anything we didn't make (eg when we're hosting something made by someone else).
+TODO

-12. ### Payments
+16. ### Payments

-    1.  dxw will issue invoices for Sprints on the day after the last day of the Sprint.
-    2.  dxw will issue invoices for Surrounding Activities upon completion.
+    1.  dxw's fees for infrastructure, as specified in your proposal, will be calculated every calendar month based on your Service Usage and billed in arrears.
+    2.  dxw's fees for support, whether Fully Managed or Partly Managed, will be billed each month in arrears.
+    3.  if any Surrounding Activies are being provided as part of this contract, they will be billed on completion, or at points as otherwise specified in your proposal.
-    3. Invoices are payable within 14 days.
+    4. Invoices are payable within 14 days.
-    4.  dxw may charge interest on overdue invoices at 5% over the Barclay's Bank base rate.
+    5.  dxw may charge interest on overdue invoices at 5% over the Barclay's Bank base rate.
-    5.  dxw does not accept cheques.
-Valid payment methods are BACS transfer or a credit or debit card.
+    6. You shall make payment by BACS transfer or (if agreed in advance with dxw) credit or debit card. dxw does not accept cheques.
-    6. Credit and debit card payments are subject to a 2.5% fee, and can only be accepted by prior agreement.
+    7. Credit and debit card payments are subject to a 2.5% fee.
-    7. All estimates exclude VAT unless otherwise specified.
+    8. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.

-13. ### Circumstances beyond our control
+17. ### Circumstances beyond our control

     1.  dxw will not be liable for any failure caused by industrial action or other circumstances beyond our reasonable control.

-14. ### Changes to these terms
+18. ### Changes to these terms

     1.  dxw may vary these terms at any time upon giving you prior written notice.